 (3) Computed using the closing price, in Swiss francs, of ABB Ltd shares on the SIX Swiss Exchange and the exercise price of each option in Swiss francs.

-(4) The cash received upon exercise was approximately \$50 million and the corresponding tax benefit was not significant.
+(4) The cash received upon exercise was approximately \$60 million.
 The shares were delivered out of treasury stock.